le717/webring/README.md

 Because websites can and will eventually vanish, even after [a few months](https://www.theregister.com/2024/05/20/webpages_vanish_decade/), linkrot is a real problem for webrings.
-Because they are manually curated and maintained, knowing if an entry is no longer available can be a maintenance burden.
+As they are manually curated and maintained, knowing if an entry is no longer available can be a maintenance burden.
 To that end, this webring has built-in rotten link detection.
 However, it is not automatically set up and must be configured on your server.